brbarnett/brbarnett.github.io/_posts/2018-5-30-the-basics-of-helm.md

 ---

 ### What is Helm?
 Helm calls itself the package manager for Kubernetes.
 That's true, but I think I can help simplify: Helm provides a way to package multiple Kubernetes resource templates that can be released, upgraded and rolled back together.
-It allows you to define a much larger atomic deployment unit as a collection of multiple resources and dependency that make sense to version and deploy together.
+It allows you to define a much larger and cohesive atomic deployment unit as a collection of multiple resources and dependencies.

 ### Packaging Kubernetes resources with Helm
 Helm requires a specific filesystem structure in order to work correctly.
 As of the time of writing, the following is the structure of a Helm chart: